Welcome to our collection of games and physical play activities, perfect for keeping children aged 5 to 11 busy and entertained.

 This is a good activity to do outside with the kids.
 Making the bubble blowers is very straightforward and afterwards the children can have loads of fun seeing who can create the longest bubble snake.
 For more entertainment value you can try adding a little food colouring to the bubble mixture to create coloured snakes.

-To download the factsheets for all of the above activities, as well as hundreds more, join our Mini Membership scheme today.
-For just £10 you get six months' access to hundreds of crafts, games, recipes and other activity ideas for children aged 5 to 11.
-Join today for instant access!
+To download the factsheets for all of the above activities, as well as hundreds more, join our membership scheme today.

 More games and activities